kumuluz/kumuluzee-samples/kumuluzee-config-mp/README.md

 To add custom configuration sources dynamically, implement the `ConfigSourceProvider` interface.
 Our provider will generate 10 configuration sources, each will provide the `mp.custom-source-ordinal` configuration property.
-Their ordinals will range from 150 to 159, so the `mp.custom-source-ordinal` configuration property will be supplied from the configuration source with ordinal 159.
+Their ordinals will range from 150 to 159.
+The `mp.custom-source-ordinal` configuration property will be supplied from the configuration source with the highest priority, which is the source with ordinal 159.

 ```java
 public class ExampleConfigSourceProvider implements ConfigSourceProvider {